 You know that feeling where you’re having a heated discussion with your partner and turns into a fight?
 Then it dawns on you that you’re not sure what you’re fighting about anymore?

 You think you’re arguing about the dishes left in the sink instead of putting them in the dishwasher, but no matter what you say, or how your partner responds, you’re not finding relief or resolution?

 It’s like you’re having a circular fight…

 Those “missing the real issue fights” are pretty common out there and I want to point them out because they’re part of a bigger problem.
 It’s actually the beginning of a dysfunctional pattern that I call the Conflict Cycle.

-What is The Conflict Cycle?
+What is the Conflict Cycle?

 Having the same fight over and over without ever getting anywhere happens because we’re not addressing the real issue.
-When you have the same fight over and over without resolution, the problem becomes ‘gridlocked’
+Eventually things turn from just annoying bickering into frustration and anger.

-And because of the number of times you talked and fought about this, you expect that if they….
+Etc. Etc. Etc… and you can be reacting to more than one (or all) of these made-up meanings at the same time.
+And because of the number of times you’ve talked (and fought) about this, you expect that if they….

 - Were a team player

 - Took you seriously